jacobbarrow/goof/README.md

 ## Add your own approach

-To add your own approach, add a class to `approaches.py` that inherits the Player class, and has a method `` that sets `self.played_card` to the zero-indexed value of the card (A=0, K=12).
+To add your own approach, add a class to `approaches.py` that inherits the Player class, and has a method `pickCard` that sets `self.played_card` to the zero-indexed value of the card (A=0, K=12).

  There's a few variables available: